 Many medications interfere with the way meglitinides work, lowering or raising blood sugar too much.
 Some of these drugs are thiazide diuretics, antibiotics like isoniazid and rifampin, corticosteroids, over-the-counter anti-inflammatory drugs, azole antifungals, beta-blockers, estrogen, and more.

-TZDs, also known as pioglitazone, promote the proper use of insulin in the body.
+TZDs, also known as pioglitazone, promote the proper use of in the body.

 The side effects of pioglitazone include swelling, weight gain, and high cholesterol.
 TZDs can also result in heart failure and bone damage.